Y-Maruya/faserMC/README.md

 Access to CERN cvmfs is required; this is automatically available with CERNVM installations.
 You should choose an LCG release, e.g. LCG_94
+If you use lxplus, use gpu machine. @lxplus-gpu.cern.ch

 ## Installation